imixs/imixs-ml/imixs-ml-workflow/README.md

 ## The MLService

-The MLService is a stateless EJB reacting on Processing events.
-The service updates the  ml.status for each ml.definition of a workitem.
+The Machine Learning Status of a workitem is controlled by the `MLService` which is a stateless EJB reacting on Processing workflow events.
+The service updates the  `ml.status` for each `ml.definition` stored in a workitem.

-The '*ml.status*' of a single mlDefinition can have one of the following values:
+The `ml.status` of a single mlDefinition can have one of the following values:

- - suggest - not yet confirmed by the user
+ - `suggest` - not yet confirmed by the user
- - confirmed - confirmed by the user
+ - `confirmed` - confirmed by the user
- - training - workitem is ready for a training
+ - `training` - workitem is archived and ready for a training

+** The Suggest Status **
-If no ml.status item  exists, and ml.items is not empty, than the status of the mlDefintion is set to 'suggest'.
+If no ml.status item  exists, and ml.items is not empty, than the status of the mlDefintion is set to `suggest`.

+** The Confimred Status **
-If the status is 'suggest' and the current event is 'public' than the status is set to 'confirmed'
+If the status is `suggest` and the current event is `public` than the status is set to `confirmed`

+** The Training Status **
-If the status is 'confirmed' and the workitem type is 'workitemarchive' than the status is set to 'training'.
+If the status is `confirmed` and the workitem type is `workitemarchive` than the status is set to `training`.
 This status indicates that all known entities of a mlDefinition are filled with data found in the document content.
 This means that this workitem can be used for later training.
-The MLService creats the eventlog entry 'ml.training' for this workitem.
+The MLService automatically creates the eventlog entry `ml.training` for this workitem.
 See the 'ML TrainingScheduler'.

 ### Overwriting the ML Status flag